Blues for Mister Charlie

-Blues for Mister Charlie is James Baldwin's second play, a social commentary drama in three acts.
+Blues for Mister Charlie is the second play by American writer James Baldwin, a social commentary drama in three acts.
 It was first produced and published in 1964.
-The play is dedicated to the memory of Medgar Evers, his widow and children, and to the memory of the dead children of Birmingham."
-It is loosely based on the Emmett Till murder that occurred in Money, Mississippi, before the Civil Rights Movement began.
+The play's program notes declared it was "dedicated to the memory of Medgar Evers, his widow and children, and to the memory of the dead children of Birmingham."
+Civil rights activist Evers was murdered in 1963, the same year that saw four girls killed in Birmingham's 16th Street Baptist Church bombing; both crimes were committed by members of white supremacist groups opposed to racial integration and equal rights for African-Americans.

+The play is loosely based on the Emmett Till murder that occurred in Money, Mississippi, before the Civil Rights Movement began.